Deep Metric Learning with Chance Constraints: Method

 \subsection{Implementation Details}

-\textbf{Embedding function.} For the embedding function, $f(\cdot;\theta)$, we use CNNs with ReLU activation, max- and average-pooling.
-In particular, we use ResNetV2-20 \cite{he2016identity} for MNIST \cite{mnist} experiments, and ImageNet \cite{russakovsky2015imagenet} pretrained BN-Inception \cite{normalization2015accelerating} for the rest.
+\textbf{Embedding function.} For the embedding function $f(\cdot;\theta)$ we use ImageNet \cite{russakovsky2015imagenet} pretrained CNNs with ReLU activation, max- and average-pooling.
 We exploit architectures until the output of the global average pooling layer.
-We add a fully connected layer to the output of the global average pooling layer to obtain the embedding vectors of size $2$ (ResNetV2-20) and $128$ (BN-Inception).
-We state the following lemma to prove our loss is Lipschitz continuous: \begin{lemma} Generalized contrastive loss defined as $\ell(z,z^\prime;\theta)\coloneqq(\iota_{y,y^\prime}(\Vert x\shortminus x^\prime\Vert_{f_\theta} - \beta) + \alpha)_+$ is $\sqrt{2}\omega^L$-Lipschitz in $x$ and $x^\prime$ for all $y,y^\prime,\theta$ for the embedding function $f(\cdot;\theta)$ being $L$-layer CNN (with ReLU, max-pool, average-pool) with a fully connected layer at the end, where $\omega$ is the maximum sum of the input weights per neuron. \end{lemma} $\omega$ can be made arbitrarily small by using weight regularization, which is commonly used.
-SOTA methods widely use L2 normalization on the embeddings.
-For normalization, we apply $\hat{v} = \nicefrac{v}{\Vert v \Vert_2}$ if $\Vert v \Vert_2 \geqslant 1$ or no normalization otherwise (\ie $\hat{v} = v$ if $\Vert v \Vert_2 \leqslant 1$).
-Unlike L2 normalization, such a transform is Lipschitz continuous, hence so are our loss.
+We add a fully connected layer (\ie, linear transform) to the output of the global average pooling layer to obtain the embedding vectors.
+We state the following lemma to prove our loss is Lipschitz continuous. \begin{lemma} Generalized contrastive loss defined as $\ell(z_i,z_j;\theta)\coloneqq(y_{ij}(\Vert x_i\shortminus x_j\Vert_{f_\theta} - \beta) + \alpha)_+$ is $\sqrt{2}\omega^L$-Lipschitz in $x_i$ and $x_j$ for all $y_i,y_j,\theta$ for the embedding function $f(\cdot;\theta)$ being $L$-layer CNN (with ReLU, max-pool, average-pool) with a fully connected layer at the end, where $\omega$ is the maximum sum of the input weights per neuron. \end{lemma} $\omega$ can be made arbitrarily small with weight regularization, which is commonly used \cite{wang2020cross}.
+SOTA methods widely use $\ell2$ normalization on the embeddings.
+For normalization, we apply $\hat{v} = \nicefrac{v}{\Vert v \Vert_2}$ if $\Vert v \Vert_2 \geqslant 1$ or identity otherwise (\ie, $\hat{v} = v$ if $\Vert v \Vert_2 \leqslant 1$).
+Unlike $\ell2$ normalization, such a transform is Lipschitz continuous, hence so are our loss.

 \textbf{Solving projections.} Performing a projection defined in \eqref{eq:alt_proj_unconstrained_proxy} involves a minimization problem.
 We monitor MAP@R validation accuracy and use early stopping patience of 3 to pass the next projection.